Practice overview

 - Forfeiture proceedings against the tenant of a public house for breach of covenant, including substantial rent arrears.

-- Whether a landlord had complied with the formalities to contract out of the Landlord and Tenant Act 1954.
+- Advising a landlord on whether they have complied with the formalities to contract out of the Landlord and Tenant Act 1954.

 - Trusts of land